 Hypothermasol Holding Solution

-- FUE hair grafts are thinner and can dry out quicker so the solution creates an almost gelatinous like coating on the graft to keep moisture in.
+FUE hair grafts are thinner and can dry out quicker than FUT grafts so the holding solution creates an almost gelatinous like coating on the graft to keep moisture in.

-- There have been some reports of grafts living for several days outside of the body and just in Hypothermosol solution.
+There have been some reports of grafts living for several days outside of the body and just in Hypothermasol solution.
 Our goal is to place all grafts within 6 hours of harvest.

 Hair Restoration Recovery